philc/book-notes/how to talk so kids will listen - adele faber.md

     want to introduce choice into the situation to allow your child some autonomy, allow them to come up with options, and pick one themselves.
   * Timeouts
-    * instead of separation, a misbehaving child needs more close time with a listening parent, who can say it's not acceptable, and brainstorm alternatives with the kid.
+    * Instead of separation, a misbehaving child needs more close time with a listening parent, who can say it's not acceptable, and brainstorm alternatives with the kid.
     * "I know you get mad when your sister pulls your arms.
 How can we let her know this, without hitting her?"

 * Encouraging autonomy (chapter 4)
   * One of the most important things we can do as parents is encouraging their own autonomy.
 They cannot be protected by us their entire lives.
-They need to be given space to make their own decisions, mistakens, and solutions.
+They need to be given space to make their own decisions, mistakes, and solutions.
   * Show respect for their struggles.
 Offer advice before actually opening the jar for them.
 Don't rush in to tie their shoes.
   * When children ask questions, help them explore the answer for themselves.
 Don't jump in with answers.
 "Why does grandma visit so often?"
 Replay the question and see what they think.
 See yourself as a sounding board.
-  * If you weigh in on every detail of their life, then every step of the way, there's a contest of wills between your judgement and there's.
+  * If you weigh in on every detail of their life, then every step of the way, there's a contest of wills between your judgement and theirs.
   * On giving advice
     * First let the child develop their own thoughts about the situation.
 Then offer yours.
 They will be in a better frame of mind to receive your advice.